 Reality is lekker

-Longing for “real” TV fun in the winter sun?
-These seven Afrikaans reality shows are spicing up Showmax screens.
+Longing for “real” TV fun?
+These Afrikaans reality shows are spicing up Showmax screens.

-There’s no such thing as “too far” when it comes to reality TV in South Africa.
-Remember the original Big Brother SA in 2001 when viewers got to see winner Ferdinand Rabie doing a midnight number 2 in the garden and hiding the evidence with a shovel?
+South African reality TV is never short of drama.
+Remember the original Big Brother SA in 2001 when viewers got to see winner Ferdinand Rabie doing a midnight number two in the garden and hiding the evidence with a shovel?
 Pooh-pooh for you if you prefer scripted action and drama, because things are about to get lekker with Showmax and its Afrikaans reality offering!

 Jan Braai (real name Jan Scannell) is the man behind National Braai Day (24 September), so you know he really loves his boerewors and coals.
 He and his team have been travelling around South Africa, celebrating some truly beautiful spots and the common culture of food and fire that binds us all.
 Catch up on all the previous seasons and watch new episodes express from kykNET.

 Our national past time is now a social experiment!
 Three couples who don’t know each other braai together, and a whole lot happens around the fire.
 And we aren’t only talking about the food.

 Ons gunstelingtydverdryf is nou ’n sosiale eksperiment.
 Drie paartjies wat mekaar nie ken nie, braai by mekaar en heelwat gebeur om die vuur.
 En ons praat nie net van die kos nie!

 Existing friendships and family ties are put to the ultimate test.
 Will the fires be put out forever?
 Will sparks fly?
 Watch what happens around the fire – and we’re not just talking about the food!
 Season 11 is coming to Showmax on 17 October at the same time as it airs on kykNET.